Sensitivity floor for primordial black holes with neutrino searches: Conclusions and discussion

 \section{Conclusions and discussion}

-In this work, we investigate the constraints on the abundance of non-rotating PBHs with monochromatic mass distributions ranging from $5 \times 10^{14}\,{\rm g}$ to $10^{16}\,{\rm g}$ by utilizing the upper limits on $\bar{\nu}_{e}$ fluxes.
+In this work, we investigate the constraints on the abundance of nonrotating PBHs with monochromatic mass distributions ranging from $5 \times 10^{14}\,{\rm g}$ to $10^{16}\,{\rm g}$ by utilizing the upper limits on $\bar{\nu}_{e}$ fluxes.
 To establish constraints on the abundance of PBHs, we consider data from several experiments such as SNO~\cite{SNO:2004eru}, Borexino~\cite{Borexino:2019wln}, SK-I/II/III~\cite{Super-Kamiokande:2011lwo,Super-Kamiokande:2013ufi}, SK-IV~\cite{Super-Kamiokande:2021jaq}, and KamLAND~\cite{KamLAND:2021gvi}.

 By incorporating the data from all available experiments, we improve upon the constraints on the PBHs abundance, ruling out the possibility of them being the sole component of DM for masses up to approximately $6.4 \times 10^{15}\,{\rm g}$.
-This represents an improvement of approximately 20\% in comparison to the previous upper limits obtained from SK's data~\cite{Dasgupta:2019cae}.
+This represents an improvement of approximately 20\% in comparison to the previous upper limits in the heaviest PBHs mass at $f_{\mathrm{PBH}}= 1$ obtained from SK's data~\cite{Dasgupta:2019cae}.
 Notably, the upcoming JUNO experiment and HK could potentially extend the constraints on PBHs up to masses of approximately $8 \times 10^{15}\,{\rm g}$.

-Finally, we evaluate the sensitivity floor for PBHs neutrinos due to DSNBs using the expected data from HK and find that PBHs with masses higher than $9 \times 10^{15}\,{\rm g}$ would be difficult to detect due to the presence of DSNB.
-Thus, there are limited parameter space (as shown in Fig.~\ref{fig:background}) that could be probed using neutrinos.
+Finally, we evaluate the sensitivity floor for PBH neutrinos due to the DSNB using the expected data from HK and find that PBHs with masses higher than $9 \times 10^{15}\,{\rm g}$ would be difficult to detect due to the presence of the DSNB.
+Thus, there is a limited parameter space (as shown in Fig.~\ref{fig:background}) that could be probed using neutrinos.
 To probe PBH as 100\% of the DM candidate beyond this mass range, other messengers, such as electrons/positrons and gamma rays are needed~\cite{Laha:2020ivk,Ballesteros:2019exr,Arbey:2019vqx,Coogan:2020tuf,Carr:2009jm,Ray:2021mxu,Dasgupta:2019cae,Laha:2019ssq,Chen:2021ngo,Tan:2022lbm,Malyshev:2022uju}.